MartinLoza/MartinLoza/README.md

 ### Hola\!\!
 I am Martin 👋

-My goal is to improve everyone’s quality of life using science (nerdy 😄)
+My goal is to improve everyone’s quality of life with science (nerdy 😄)

 <!--
 **MartinLoza/MartinLoza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.